 My buyer's remorse story happened when advertising got to me and I decided to upgrade to a pair of Bluetooth ear buds.
 They were super expensive but so cool!
 They fit right into my ears and were almost impossible to shake out.
 They were also waterproof and could store songs if I wanted to swim laps in them.
 The sound was great when I tested them right out of the box and I could not wait for the next day's sunrise where I would get to put them to the test of running.
 The next morning came and I fired up my favorite play list, put the phone in my pocket and started my run.
 It wasn't 15 seconds later that the sound began to cut out every 10 seconds or less.
 It drove me crazy!
 If my phone was not right next to my right earbud the quality was terrible.
 This was a major deal killer and it ended up taking me almost 4 months to get a refund for the purchase since I had already used them once.
 My buyer's remorse did not so much stem from the cost of the item, since I received a refund, but more so from the excitement I had to have found such an amazing product.
 If the kind of money I spent on this product could not provide the user experience I was hoping for then what is the point of continuing to look.
 This happened years ago and I am aware that the technology has significantly improved but I lost my drive to continue the hunt and eventually settled on the okay pair I've used for the better part of a decade.

 All in all, buyer's remorse does not have to stem from a several thousand dollar purchase of a lemon.
 It can also simply be a product that you were super excited about getting that never lived up to the hype.
-That is why we at VTR allow you to test drive our courses!
-This allows you to be able to see if the courses are right for you before having to open up your wallet.
+That is why we at VTR provide free CPE courses for you to 'try before you buy', allowing you to try them out before having to open up your wallet.

 Vaughn is the CEO of VTR second, and a loving husband/father first.
 He took control of VTR in 2016 when he saw a platform and associated content that was not being utilized to it’s full potential.
 He has always had a passion for learning and wanted to provide the masses a low cost means to study the building blocks of running a business.
 VTR was born from this passion.
 Seeing that only MBA programs offered the knowledge that everyone deserves to know, he took an online MBA program and put a team in place that could scale down the courses in to bite-size chunks that everyone could afford to pursue.
 Thanks to a dedicated team VTR continues to grow and hopes to one day be the go to for Continuing Education needs.